Trinelise Væring: 2020s to present day

+In 2025 Tone of Voice Orchestra released their sophomore album Running from the Devil.
+The reception matched that of the debut album with equally glowing reviews from international roots medias, such as Roots Music Canada, Australian Rhythms, RootsTime Belgium and many more, again labelling Tone of Voice Orchestra as innovative, fresh, genre-bending and original.

+As a solo artist, Væring released A Songwriter’s Odyssey in January 2025.
+The album was recorded with producer John Raham and local musicians in Vancouver, Canada.”
+A lead single, "I’m Not a Quitter", opened for airplay in North America, among other places.
+It was accompanied by the release of a video.
+Generally described as an alt-country or Americana album, A Songwriter’s Odyssey earned widespread praise.
+Americana UK gave the album an 8 out of 10 Score, Danish Gaffa and All That 5 out of 6 stars.
+Roots Music Canada gave the following description of the sound: “Sonically, A Songwriter’s Odyssey is a hybrid between the gritty, tough, relentlessly insistent music of Car Wheels on a Gravel Road-period Lucinda Williams and the lush and warmly drenched melancholic sweetness of KD Lang’s masterpiece Ingenue.”

+The morning after the release Væring appeared on TV 2's Go’ morgen Danmark with a stripped version of “The Call”, a song Glide Magazine (US) called “an emotional journey through the artist’s touching approach to tradition”.
+The performance was followed by an interview.

+The album charted as #19 on the Euro Americana Chart in March.
+The magazine's Pär Dahlerus had it on top of his year-end list of albums.

+Also in 2025, Væring released a stand-alone single “HUNSTODDER", a punk-jazz-spokenword-rap song in her native Danish.
+According to her website this was a celebration of her upcoming 60th birthday, which was also duely noted via an interview in Dagbladet Politiken.

 Music-Related Activities Offstage

-As a teacher: Værings has taught, vocal-, songwriting- and ensemble classes at the Rhythmic Conservatory in Copenhagen, Vestjysk Musik konservatorium and Musik Högskolan in Malmö, Sweden.
+As a teacher: Væring has taught vocal, songwriting and ensemble classes at the Rhythmic Music Conservatory (Copenhagen), the Academy of Music and Dramatic Arts (Esbjerg) and the Malmö Academy of Music (Sweden).

 As a debater: She has participated in public debates across various media on topics related to authors' rights and diversity in the music industry.

 As a podcaster: In 2019–2020, she produced the podcast Værings Værksted.
 In 2024, she began hosting the podcast Værings Musiklytteri, released via Danish Radio Folk.

-As a music journalist/critic: Væring is active as a music critic for Gaffa Magazine and has also written for Danish music media outlets such as Jazz Special, All That.., side33.dk and POV-International.
+As a music journalist/critic: Væring is active as a music critic for Gaffa Magazine and has also written for Danish music media outlets such as Jazz Special, All That..
+POV-International and side33.dk.

 Personal life

 Væring grew up in Kokkedal, north of Copenhagen, as a happy adopted child of Danish parents, a topic she has spoken about publicly on several occasions.

 In 1987 she married Danish jazz saxophonist and composer Fredrik Lundin.
 Together they have two children: Oskar Salvatore (born 1999) and Mercedes Jakobine (born 2003).